nshunt639/react-interview-1/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+> **NOTE:** We do **NOT** expect you to be able to complete this entire project within our time together.
+We have included more work than can be done so that we will not run out of things to do together, no matter your experience level.
+The purpose of this project is to get a feeling of you technical experience, how you work, and your comfort with our particular technologies, not to see if you can finish the entire mockup at once.

 ## Your Mission

 > Should you choose to accept it...

 Your task is to create a web frontend to display Lightcast data for an occupation.
-See [Interview_Project_v2.pdf](./Interview_Project_v2.pdf) for an example of what the web page should look like; don’t worry about making it pixel-perfect, but do include all the basic elements from the mockup and display the data accurately.
+See [Interview_Project_v2.pdf](./Interview_Project_v2.pdf) for an example of what the web page should look like; don’t worry about making it pixel-perfect--the most important thing is to include as many of the basic elements from the mockup and to display the data accurately.
+But do try not to stray wildly from the design.

 In real life, this project would use an API to retrieve occupation data; for your project, you may use the [sample request/response JSON file](./ProjectSampleReponse.json) or a mock API endpoint that we have set up at https://run.mocky.io/v3/a2cc3707-8691-4188-8413-6183a7bb3d32.
 Your frontend should be able to handle data for any occupation, as long as it follows the sample JSON format.
 Feel free to use whatever technologies you like--be creative.